sipeed/sipeed_wiki/docs/hardware/en/maixsense/maixsense-a075v/maixsense-a075v.md

 ### python SDK

-This is a SDK based on Python3.
+This is a SDK based on `Python3`.
 MS-A075V opens its http interface, we can get its origin data (Depth map, ir map, rgb map) through http request.

 To help user understand the struct of data package and the relevant logic of decoding, we provide decoding related functions that encapsulate http requests and native data, based on which users can do custom development.

 **Get SDK**:[Click to download](https://dl.sipeed.com/fileList/others/maixsense_example/maixsense_075_tutorial.ipynb)

-**Method**：Install jupyter, connect to the TOF module, then open the `toturial.py` file.
+**Method**：Install `jupyter`, connect to the TOF module, then open the `toturial.py` file.

 ### Decode and stream

 After understanding the struct of data package and the relevant logic of decoding from `Python SDK`, we can do advanced development, continuously get, decode and call the third-party `python` image library, like matplotlib for live display.
-The `toturial.py` gives the implementation of getting onr frame data, and it can achieve live display by plt with loop.
+The `toturial.py` gives the implementation of getting onr frame data, and it can achieve live display by `plt` with loop.

 **Decoding and steraming**:[Click me to see content of stream.py](https://wiki.sipeed.com/hardware/zh/maixsense/maixsense-a010/code.html#streampy)
 **Methods**：Run command `python stream.py` after installing all dependent packages.